sawdog/portainer_templates/README.md

-# Portainer V2 Templates for Selfhosted Projects/Homelabs
+# Awesome List of Portainer V2 Templates

-This is a template focused on helping people spin up selfhosted services using Portainer.
+This  is a collection of an awesome list of various templates that available across github.
+This should be a singular template focused on helping people spin up selfhosted services using Portainer.

-### Portainer V1 Templates for Selfhosted Projects/Homelabs has moved to

-url: `https://raw.githubusercontent.com/Qballjos/portainer_templates/master/V1 Template/template.json`
-!!!This template will no longer be maintained!!!

 ### Prerequisites

-1. A server/NAS with docker installed
+1. A server Running the Portainer-Agent Image
-2. A Portainer setup.
+2. A Server running the Portainer Server Image

-*Want something we don't have?
-Make an issue and we'll work on adding it*
+*Both of the above instances would also be running docker.*

 ### Installing

-1. Login to your portainer setup go to settings
+1. Login to the Portainer Server
+2. Click the *settings* link found in the bottom of the left-hand navigation.
 2. Enable Use external templates
-3. Add the url: `https://raw.githubusercontent.com/Qballjos/portainer_templates/master/Template/template.json` then go to app templates and hit refresh at the top.
+3. Add the url: `https://raw.githubusercontent.com/saedog/portainer_templates/master/template/template.json` then go to app templates and hit refresh at the top.

 ### Information
-All templates are already configured to bind mount to various places on your drive.
+All templates are already configured to bind mount to various places on host drive.
 This branch works without the need for OMV.
 The following folders are all created in /portainer/

 * **Files** - General file storage.
   * **AppData** - Subfolder where application data (unrelated to served data) is stored.